drexelsystemslab/PFIAir/README.md

 Then add `/usr/lib/blender` to your path.

 There is a startup.blend file in the repo to ensure that all preview images that are generated look the same.
 To install this copy the file from `PFIAir/PFI_Blender/` to `/home/<UserName>/.config/blender/2.78/config`.
+(Mac: `/home/<UserName>/Library/Application Support/Blender/2.78/config`)

 For Mac: Paste path for blender.exe file to /etc/paths using:
 ```
 vi /etc/paths
 ```

 ### pfitoolbox